Emad-H/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 end
 ```

-This occurs when some cases are not specified inside the CASE block.
+This occurs when some cases are not specified inside the ```case``` block.
 For example, if the 2'b10 and 2'b11 cases were not mentioned, the tool would synthesize inferred latches at the 3rd and 4th inputs of the multiplexer.
-To avoid this, we can make use of the ```default:``` case inside the CASE block so that the tool knows what to do when a case that is not specified occurs.
+To avoid this, we can make use of the ```default:``` case inside the ```case``` block so that the tool knows what to do when a case that is not specified occurs.

 **2. Partial assignments**